Girls und Panzer das Finale: Critical response

-Ian Wolf of Anime UK News gave Girls und Panzer das Finale: Part 1 9 out of 10, praising the production, the comedy with the "humour [that] is basic and based on stereotyping, but... it works", the "pleasing" new naval tank characters, and a "pretty good" opening theme music.
-In regards to the whole film series, he felt "frustrat[ed]" about how it is taking a long time to be completed due to the "two-year gap between each one" and suggested "mak[ing] a few longer films rather than many short ones".
+Ian Wolf of Anime UK News gave Girls und Panzer das Finale: Part 1 a score of 9 out of 10, praising the production, the comedy despite being "basic and based on stereotyping", the new characters that belonged to Shark Team, and the opening theme song.
+Regarding the whole film series, he felt "frustrat[ed]" about how it would be taking a long time to be completed due to a "two-year gap between each [films]" and suggested "mak[ing] a few longer films rather than many short ones".
+Wolf gave a similar score to Girls und Panzer das Finale: Part 2, praising the action scenes that he described as "thrilling, with unexpected twists and turns", the music, and the "slightly longer" runtime.

-In his review of Girls und Panzer das Finale: Part 2 with a score of 9 out of 10, Wolf praised the action scenes, describing it as "thrilling, with unexpected twists and turns", the music, and the film's "slightly longer" runtime.
+The Japanese review and survey firm Filmarks placed Girls und Panzer das Finale: Part 3 first in their first-day satisfaction ranking, with an average rating of 4.17/5, based on 284 reviews.
+Fuminobu Hata scored the film 9 out of 10 for IGN Japan, praising the tank action sequence, the "inductive flow and cliffhanger-style" direction for a 48-minute runtime, and the "exquisitely composed" sound.
+Wolf gave Part 3 a score of 8 out of 10, noting the use of mixed CGI during the scene taking place in the jungle and finding the characters being animated with CGI "disappointingly clunky".
+He found the action sequence "more substantial" as compared to Part 2.

-The Japanese review and survey firm Filmarks reported that Girls und Panzer das Finale: Part 3 had an approval rating of 4.17 out of 5, based on 284 reviews, placing the film first in their first-day satisfaction ranking.
-Hatafumi Nobu gave the third film in the series 9 out of 10 for IGN Japan, praising the tank action sequence, the "inductive flow and cliffhanger-style" direction for a 48-minute runtime, and the "exquisitely composed" sound.
-Wolf gave the film a score of 8 out of 10.
-He noted the use of mixed CGI during the scene taking place in the jungle and found the characters being animated with CGI "disappointingly clunky".
-As for the action scenes, Wolf found it in Part 3 "more substantial" as compared to Part 2.
+Filmarks placed Girls und Panzer das Finale: Part 4 first in their first-day satisfaction ranking, with an average rating of 4.33/5, based on 477 reviews.
+Hata gave the film a score of 9 out of 10, lauding it for featuring tank battles that were "more gripping" than Part 3 from start to finish and noting the use of visuals to develop a story that had minimal dialogue.
+He also noted how the film explored the theme of "successor" (後継者, kōkeisha).

 Accolades

-In December 2018, Girls und Panzer das Finale: Part 1 was included in the list nominated to win the Anime of the Year at Tokyo Anime Award Festival 2019.
+In October 2018, Girls und Panzer das Finale: Part 1 and the film's mechanical animation director Takeshi Itou were nominated for Best Picture (Film) and Best Mechanical/Prop Design categories, respectively, at the Newtype Anime Awards.
+In December 2018, Part 1 was nominated by fans to win the Anime of the Year at Tokyo Anime Award Festival 2019.
+In October 2019, Itou and prop designers Takao Takegami, Noriko Ogura, Momoko Makiuchi, and Kanta Suzuki, who all worked on Girls und Panzer das Finale: Part 2, were nominated for Best Mechanical/Prop Design at the Newtype Anime Awards.
 In December 2021, Girls und Panzer das Finale: Part 3 was among the Top 100 Favorites nominated for the Anime of the Year at Tokyo Anime Award Festival 2022.
 In December 2022, Part 3's 4D version placed sixteenth among the top 20 Japanese animated films voted by fans to win the Anime of the Year at Tokyo Anime Award Festival 2023.